 It’s Beyond My Control: Is there a process you go through when selecting garments for your shop?
-Perhaps you have a list or a criteria, that you use when deciding which garments will be perfect for your shop and your clients?
+Perhaps you have a list of criteria, that you use when deciding which garments will be perfect for your shop and your clients?

 It’s Beyond My Control: Where do you find all those beautiful vintage clothes and accessories for your shop? (if it’s not a secret!)

-It’s Beyond My Control: What is your favourite period in time and why?
+It’s Beyond My Control: What is your favourite period of time and why?

-It’s Beyond My Control: What are your 3 favourite items that you have ever sold and why have you chosen to name those particular ones?
+It’s Beyond My Control: What are the 3 favourite items that you have ever sold and why have you chosen to name those particular ones?